projectceladon/celadon-documentation/source/tutorials/test-strategy/test-strategy.rst

 Test Suite
 ----------

 The objective of the System functional test is to ensure 100% validation coverage for POR features, and evaluate functionalities of the product as a whole from the end-to-end perspective.
-The System Validation includes positive, negative, feature interactive, and User experience tests.

 .. list-table::
     :widths: 50 50